cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 This example assumes a project with a `<Button />` component.

 We recommend locating your component tests next to the components you are testing.
-If you are using our recommended `testFiles` glob (`**/*spec.{js,jsx,ts,tsx}`) [as described above](#Install):
+If you are using our recommended `specPattern` glob (`**/*spec.{js,jsx,ts,tsx}`) [as described above](#Install):

 - Navigate to where this component exists in your code.